nshkrdotcom/perimeter/docs/PERIMETER_gem_0006.md

 ## Guiding Philosophy

-Perimeter is built on the **"Defensive Boundary / Offensive Interior"** pattern.
+Perimeter is built on the **"Defensive Perimeter / Offensive Interior"** pattern.
 All contributions should align with this core philosophy:

-1.  **Boundaries are for Safety:** The library's features should focus on making it easier and more effective to validate data at the edges of a system.
+1.  **Perimeters are for Safety:** The library's features should focus on making it easier and more effective to validate data at the edges of a system.
 2.  **The Interior is for Freedom:** We intentionally avoid adding features that would constrain or inspect code *inside* a guarded function.
 3.  **Clarity and Explicitness:** Contracts and guards should be easy to read and understand.
 The DSL should be declarative and expressive.
 4.  **Performance Matters:** Because this is a runtime library, performance is a key consideration.
 Changes should be benchmarked where appropriate.